upenn/2024-03-07-upenn/index.md

   that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

-{% comment %}
-For online workshops, the section below provides:
-- installation instructions for the Zoom client
-- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

-If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
-{% endcomment %}
-{% if online != "false" %}
-{% include install_instructions/videoconferencing.html %}
-{% endif %}

-{% comment %}
-These are the installation instructions for the tools used during the workshop.
-{% endcomment %}

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}